Antelling/AveragedClusterAugmenter/readme.md

 ![clusters](graphics/clusters.png)

 The next image is a comparison of SVR's with identical parameters fitted to the original and augmented datasets.
-This is an incredibly contrived example, but it shows how clustering and averaging the data can lead to a smoother, more representative fit.
+This is a contrived example, but it shows how clustering and averaging the data can lead to a more representative fit.

 ![comparison](graphics/base_vs_augmented.png)